Majority of us rush up to our auditors and financial planners during the

-What is Equity Linked Savings Scheme (ELSS)
+available to all of us and that is Equity Linked Savings Scheme (ELSS).

 Why look at just another Tax Saving instrument?

-Tax planning is an essential part of your financial planning.
-Efficient tax planning enables you to reduce your tax liability to the minimum.
-This is done by legitimately taking advantage of all tax exemptions, deductions rebate and allowances while ensuring that your investments are in line with your long term goals.
+investments are in line with your long term goals.
 Mutual Fund ELSS is a damn good tax saving instrument but still it is not used by maximum Indians.

 What is ELSS?